alejandrofontan/dso/README.md

 This version has been modified to serve as a baseline for Visual Simultaneous Localization and Mapping (VSLAM) experiments within the  [**VSLAM-LAB**](https://github.com/alejandrofontan/VSLAM-LAB) environment.

+<p style="color:red;">The current version of this repository only supports the radtan distortion model with 5 parameters.
+As a result, other capabilities such as using photometric calibration might not be working properly.</p>

 # Getting Started
 If you want to run DSO on your own data that is not contained in  [**VSLAM-LAB**](https://github.com/alejandrofontan/VSLAM-LAB), you can follow these steps.